 Deformed or softened pipes

-In severe corrosion cases, the pipe wall may actually weaken and deform or soften in spots where metal thickness has reduced significantly over time.
+In severe corrosion cases, the pipe wall may weaken and deform or soften in spots where metal thickness has reduced significantly over time.
 Pipes showing such deformation need to be replaced to ensure safety.

 Regular visual inspections help detect corrosion signs early before issues worsen.
 Catching problems in the initial stages through awareness of these indicators allows pipeline corrosion prevention or preventative repair or remediation.